Hilary Duff: Relationships

 In 2001, it was confirmed that Duff was in a relationship with fellow teen star Aaron Carter.
-He later guest-starred in an episode of Lizzie McGuire with Duff.
+He later guest starred in an episode of Lizzie McGuire with Duff.
 The relationship garnered media attention with reports of a love triangle between Duff, Carter, and actress Lindsay Lohan.
 Duff and Carter continued an on-again-off-again relationship for three years, before ultimately ending their relationship.

 In July 2004, 16-year-old Duff began dating Good Charlotte singer Joel Madden, who was then 25 years old.
 After a long period of tabloid speculation, Duff's mother Susan announced their relationship in a June 2005 interview for Seventeen magazine.
 Madden worked with Duff on her compilation album, Most Wanted.
 In November 2006, Duff and Madden broke up.
-Paper magazine later observed that the media chose not to call the relationship illegal even though Duff was underage.
+In 2015, Paper magazine observed that the media chose not to call the relationship illegal even though Duff was underage at the time.

 Duff began dating Canadian National Hockey League (NHL) player Mike Comrie in 2007.
 Duff and Comrie announced their engagement in February 2010, and married on August 14, 2010, in Santa Barbara, California.
 Duff announced her pregnancy in 2011, and gave birth to their son on March 20, 2012."Hilary Duff and Mike Comrie Welcome a Son".
 CBS News March 22, 2012.
 On January 10, 2014, Duff and Comrie announced that they had amicably separated and would continue to co-parent their son.
 In February 2015, Duff filed for divorce from Comrie, citing irreconcilable differences, and requesting primary physical and legal joint child custody of their son.
 The divorce was finalized in February 2016.

-Following her split from Comrie, Duff dated personal sports trainer Jason Walsh from August 2015 until November 2016.
-She also briefly dated businessman Ely Sandvik in the summer of 2017, when she and Koma took a temporary break from their relationship.

-Duff began dating singer-songwriter Matthew Koma in January 2017.
-They worked together for her 2015 album Breathe In.
-Breathe Out.; the title track is a track he co-wrote and produced.
-They announced she was pregnant with their first child together, a girl on June 8, 2018.
-On October 25, 2018, Duff gave birth to their first daughter.
-Duff and Koma then became engaged in May 2019, and were then married on December 21, 2019.
-On October 24, 2020, Duff announced her third pregnancy via Instagram.
-On March 24, 2021, the couple's second child together, also a daughter, was born.
+She and singer-songwriter Matthew Koma initially dated for a few months before breaking up in March 2017.
+That December, Duff confirmed they had rekindled their relationship.
+The couple became engaged in May 2019 and were married on December 21, 2019.
+They have three daughters: born 2018, 2021, and May 2024.